Felanbird/Chatterino-Nightly-Install-Guide/index.md

 created by: Alejo47 - [https://pronouns.alejo.io](https://pronouns.alejo.io)
 Needs to be toggled on in settings. (⚙️)

-### -  While this version of Chatterino works, it requires checking `every. single. user.` for pronouns one at a time, which will cause extreme load times for the pronouns if you have many channels open, and will appear as if the pronoun extension is not working.
+- **While this version of Chatterino works, it requires checking `every. single. user.` for pronouns one at a time, which will cause extreme load times for the pronouns if you have many channels open, and will appear as if the pronoun extension is not working.**

 Both Normal and 7TV versions of this can be found here: